|Welcome to the Department of Land Conservation and Development|

 The program affords all Oregonians predictability and sustainability to the development process by allocating land for industrial, commercial and housing development, as well as transportation and agriculture.

 The Department of Land Conservation and Development (DLCD) administers the program.
 A seven-member volunteer citizen board known as the Land Conservation and Development Commission (LCDC) guides DLCD.

 Under the program, all cities and counties have adopted comprehensive plans that meet mandatory state standards.
 The standards are 19 Statewide Planning Goals that deal with land use, development, housing, transportation, and conservation of natural resources.
 Periodic review of plans and technical assistance in the form of grants to local jurisdictions are key elements of the program.

 |DLCD is organized into four divisions: |

 Community Services Division: The Community Services Division is composed of regional representatives who assist local governments in the implementation of the statewide land use planning program by providing technical and educational assistance to local government planners and officials, the general public, and interest groups.
+The division includes specialists dealing with urban and rural development, farm and forest land protection, and economic development.
 The division also provides financial assistance to urban and rural communities.

 Ocean and Coastal Services Division: The Ocean and Coastal Services Division works with coastal cities, counties, and state and federal agencies to administer Oregon’s federally approved Coastal Management Program, which emphasizes conservation of estuaries, shorelands, beaches and dunes, and ocean resources.
 The division provides financial and planning assistance to local governments, implements a coastal hazards and assessment program, supports the Oregon Ocean Policy Advisory Council, maintains an online Oregon Coastal Atlas, and has authority under federal law to review federal programs and activities for consistency with Oregon’s federally approved coastal program standards.